I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_share_memory.md

 Is a handle to the current process.
 This member is usually set to <b>NtCurrentProcess</b>, a macro defined in <i>Ntddk.h</i>.

-`RequestedVirtualAddress`

-Indicates the location of the requested frame buffer in the process's memory.
-This member is normally set to <b>NULL</b>, which means the display driver writer does not care about the precise location of the requested memory.
-If this member is set to a non-<b>NULL</b> value, the display driver writer intends that the frame buffer be located at that address.
-In this case, the display driver writer must be certain that the location specified is not already in use for another purpose.

 `ViewOffset`

 Indicates the byte offset from the beginning of the <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">frame buffer</a>.
 This member is usually set to 0.